 - consent to medical and dental treatment,

 - decide what personal and health services you receive.

 You can include in such an appointment directions as to end of life matters.

 An appointment of enduring guardian commences operating only after you suffer loss of capacity (e.g. if you suffer from dementia or are in a coma).

 Appointing an attorney minimises your family or carer’s need to apply for a FMO.
-However, the existence of an attorney would not prevent a person genuinely concerned for your financial welfare from making such an application.
+However, the existence of an attorney would not prevent a person genuinely concerned for your financial welfare from applying for a FMO.

-Although your attorney and your guardian carry out different functions and deal with different aspects of your welfare, their relationship is intimately linked because lifestyle decisions your guardian makes affect your financial situation and vice versa.
-So if you are contemplating appointing different people as your attorney and guardian you should consider their compatibility before making an appointment.
+Although your attorney and your guardian carry out different functions and deal with different aspects of your welfare, their relationship is intimately linked because lifestyle decisions and financial decisions affect each other.
+If you are contemplating appointing different people as your attorney and guardian, you should consider their compatibility before making an appointment.

 The Next Step

 The appointment of an attorney requires your lawyer to prepare a legal document signed by you and the person/s you wish to appoint as your attorney.
-The Powers of Attorney Act requires that your signature be witnessed by a prescribed witness such as a lawyer, a Registrar of the Local Court or a Licensed Conveyancer.
+Your signature must be witnessed by a prescribed witness such as a lawyer, a Registrar of the Local Court or a Licensed Conveyancer.
 Justices of the Peace are not prescribed witnesses.